Targeted Probe and Educate (TPE)

 What Happens if Error Rate Does Not Indicate Improvement?

-- After three rounds of probe and education, suppliers that do not demonstrate sufficient improvement in their error rate will be referred to CMS for possible further action
+- After three rounds of probe and education, suppliers that do not demonstrate sufficient improvement in their error rate will be referred to CMS for possible further action which may include 100% prepay review, extrapolation, referral to other review or fraud entities, etc.

 If selected for TPE review, suppliers are not excluded from other MAC Medical Review activities, such as automated reviews, other pilot review programs, prior authorization, etc., as directed by CMS or reviews conducted by other CMS review contractors.
 If concerns related to potential fraud/abuse are identified at any point during the TPE review process, Noridian will continue to work with other CMS contractors, such as coordinating referrals to the Zone Program Integrity Contractor (ZPIC), Unified Program Integrity Contractor (UPIC) or Recovery Auditor Contractor (RAC).